lowRISC/sunburst-chip/README.md

 ### Run

-Programs can be run with the resulting executable using the following commands:
+Programs can be run with the resulting executable using the following command:

 ```sh
 # -- Run `usbdev_vbus_test` using a Verilator simulator we built earlier --